 Strolling around the temple grounds you will come across a lot of unique statues including ‘shichifukujin‘ or the seven deities of good fortune.
 Due to it’s obscurity, this place is spared from the touristy crowds, so if you are looking to run away from the humdrum of city life and want to find some peace of mind, body & soul, just head over to Jōrenji Temple.
 And, if you are a nature lover, the Akatsuka Botanical Garden is right next door.

-Narimasu station (Mos Burger was founded here in 1972) is just one stop (10 min) from Ikebukuro station on the Tobu-Tojo line.
+Narimasu station (Mos Burger was founded here in 1972) is just one stop from Ikebukuro on the Tobu-Tojo line).
 Make sure you get on the Express / Semi-express / Rapid train.
 The Local train takes about 20 min though.
 From Narimasu station it is a 15-20 min walk, you can take the bus from the North exit or my choice, to avoid getting a heat stroke in Tokyo Summers, would be a taxi.
 Just keep in mind the hours are 8am to 4pm.
 Entrance is free.